ecoiahq/content-ops-starter/content/pages/Business-Services.md

           textAlign: center
     subtitle: Section subtitle
     text: >
-      At Ecoia, we help mission-driven organisations build and execute business strategies that drive growth, engagement, and impact.
-Our services cover key areas including brand strategy, business development, grant writing, and CSR reporting.
-We work with you to refine your brand, develop strategic partnerships, secure funding, and implement strategies that align with your social and environmental goals.
-With a strong foundation in strategic thinking and a focus on measurable results, we deliver solutions designed to help your organisation thrive in today’s competitive landscape.
+      Our business services focus on key areas such as brand strategy, business development, grant writing, and CSR reporting.
+We collaborate with you to refine your brand, build strategic partnerships, secure funding, and implement actionable strategies that align with your social and environmental objectives.
+With a solid foundation in strategic thinking and a results-driven approach, we provide tailored solutions designed to help your organisation thrive in today’s competitive environment.
     actions: []
     colors: bg-light-fg-dark
     styles: